hiroyasuakada/UnrealEgo/README.md

 Please download the UnrealEgo dataset on [our project page](https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
 The dataset is 1.9TB in total.

+We provide txt files to divide UnrealEgo into training, validation, and testing splits.
+If some parts of the data are missing, please let me know.

 ### Structure

 The dataset is structured as follows: